Are my dependents eligible?

 - Children with whom you have a parent-child relationship, except when parental rights have been terminated.

-- Children of your spouse or state-registered domestic partner with whom you have a parent-child relationship, except when parental rights have been terminated.
+- Children of your spouse or state-registered domestic partner with whom they have a parent-child relationship, except when parental rights have been terminated.

 - Children you are legally required to support ahead of adoption.